pingidentity/pingdirectory-go-client/configurationapi/docs/AddIdTokenValidatorRequest.md

 ### NewAddIdTokenValidatorRequest

-`func NewAddIdTokenValidatorRequest(validatorName string, schemas []EnumopenidConnectIdTokenValidatorSchemaUrn, issuerURL string, openIDConnectProvider string, enabled bool, identityMapper string, evaluationOrderIndex int32, allowedSigningAlgorithm []EnumidTokenValidatorAllowedSigningAlgorithmProp, ) *AddIdTokenValidatorRequest`
+`func NewAddIdTokenValidatorRequest(validatorName string, schemas []EnumopenidConnectIdTokenValidatorSchemaUrn, issuerURL string, enabled bool, identityMapper string, evaluationOrderIndex int32, allowedSigningAlgorithm []EnumidTokenValidatorAllowedSigningAlgorithmProp, ) *AddIdTokenValidatorRequest`

 NewAddIdTokenValidatorRequest instantiates a new AddIdTokenValidatorRequest object This constructor will assign default values to properties that have it defined,